 First of all, we show that a blind approach to using the co-citation measure does not work.
 From the description of the SPA model it is clear that there exists a correlation between the spatial distance and number of common in-neighbours of a given pair of nodes.
-However, as shown in Figure 1, when we plot spatial distance versus number of common neighbours without further processing, no relation between the two is apparent.
+However, as shown in Figure 4, when we plot spatial distance versus number of common neighbours without further processing, no relation between the two is apparent.

-The data presented in Figure 1 was obtained from a graph with 100K nodes.
+The data presented in Figure 4 was obtained from a graph with 100K nodes.
 The graph was generated from points randomly distributed in the unit square in \mathbb{R}^2 according to the SPA model, with n = 100,000 and p = 0.95.
+It is important to note that the data was generated using the original SPA model as described in the previous section (so the volume of the sphere of influence is proportional to the real degree, not the expected degree).